XeRi-PL/XeRi-Coin/Readme.md

 ````
 </br>
 <h2 align="center">My exchange liquidity will deliver :</h2><br>
 My exchange delivery just 70 XeriCoin's at month because i don't have more money.
-In the future, My Stock will be bigger :D
+In the future, My Stock Exchange will be bigger :D
 <br></br>
 <table align="center">
   <tr>